ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 wordpress_id: 1030
 ---

-In this guide I will be demonstrating how to install Linux on the [Linx 1010B tablet](https://www.currys.co.uk/gbuk/computing/tablets-and-ereaders/tablets/149_3402_32003_xx_xx/xx-criteria.html), a low-cost 10-inch Windows 10 tablet.
-It uses the Bay Trail chipset, which has a history of causing frustration when trying to boot Linux, particularly because although it features a 64-bit processor, it uses an EFI system that only operates in 32-bit.
-Linux support for the hardware in general is not perfect, but now provides most of the same functionality as Windows.
+Do you have an old [Linx 1010B tablet](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj_of_hpOb1AhXYilwKHZOVAlAQFnoECAUQAQ&url=https%3A%2F%2Fwww.amazon.co.uk%2FLinx-1010B-10-1-Tablet-Black%2Fdp%2FB014D847FS&usg=AOvVaw0SFLrDOW1XztJo4YE4GcIm) sat around doing nothing?
+These tablets were cheap, underpowered and are now very much showing their age, but if you'd like to give yours a new lease of life, consider installing Linux on it.
+This guide will show you how!

-The good news is, if you just want to use the latest Ubuntu Long Term Support (LTS) release on this tablet, it’s now pretty easy!
-The next few sections of this guide will show you how.
+There are a lot of sections to this page and a lot of comments providing useful tips as well, but don't be put off!
+The good news is, if you just want to use the latest Ubuntu Long Term Support (LTS) release on this tablet, it’s now pretty easy.
+Linux support for the tablet's hardware is not perfect, but the vast majority of the tablet features should be usable.

 ![Ubuntu 20.04 on a Linx 1010B tablet](/guides/linx-2004.jpg){: .center}